-Teacher Candidate Responsibilities
+Teacher Candidate Expectations

-1. Confer daily with your Cooperating Teacher to discuss your program requirements, university schedule, observation feedback, planning guidelines, student progress and concerns, lesson implementation, progress on TPE's, TPA's and other appropriate topics.

-- You should be on campus every day Tuesday Friday for a full day (mirroring a full-time teacher's day) to teach and observe classes, to assist in the AVID/SEI/ELD classes, to prepare for your classes and university assignments, to attend meetings, and to generally get a sense of what a contracted teaching day feels like.
-Be available to remain after school to plan, attend staff meetings, in-services, parent conferences, and other school functions, such as "Back to School Night" and "Open House" where applicable. - 3.
+1. You should be on campus every day Tuesday - Friday for a full day (mirroring a full-time teacher's day) to teach and observe classes, to assist in the AVID/SEI/ELD or special education classes, to prepare for your classes and university assignments, to attend meetings, and to generally get a sense of what a contracted teaching day feels like.
+Be available to remain after school to plan, attend staff meetings, inservices, parent conferences, and other school functions, such as "Back to School Night" and "Open House" where applicable.

 Keep up-to-date and accurate lesson and unit plans during your Clinical Practice.
-You are required to have a written record of all lessons presented in your site assignment AND a written lesson plan for each lesson that you teach.
+You are required to have a written lesson plan/record for each day during CP II.
 Be sure to confer with your Cooperating Teacher to insure that your lesson plan meets his/her expectations and satisfies the demands of the curriculum and the needs of students.
-You are required to use the single subject lesson plan from coursework.
-The one page form is located on the forms page. - 4.
-Attend regular meetings with your supervisor and On-site Liaison. - 5.
-Follow the syllabus calendar and turn in all required logs and assignments to your University Supervisor on time. - 6.
+You are required to use the single subject lesson plan from coursework for your formal observations.
+The one page form for formal observations is located on the forms page.
+The basic form for lesson plan/records can be found at the end of the syllabus.
+Follow the syllabus calendar and turn in all required logs and assignments to your University Supervisor on time.

+- 2. Confer daily with your Cooperating Teacher to discuss your program requirements, university schedule, observation feedback, planning guidelines, student progress and concerns, lesson implementation, progress on TPE's, TPA's and other appropriate topics. - 3.
+Attend regular meetings with your supervisor and On-site Liaison and the Co-teaching training.
+Submit any observations logs, assignments and lesson plans that are required by the University Supervisor (see calendar). - 4.
 Develop a professional electronic portfolio focusing on the TPE's.
 The purpose of this portfolio is to collect artifacts and evidence for demonstration of satisfactory completion of the TPEs.
 In addition to directly observable evidence, this portfolio will provide information that your University Supervisor may not see in classroom visits.
 It will also provide artifacts for inclusion in your professional portfolio that you develop in the second semester.

-OVERVIEW:
+OVERVIEW

-Semester one-Clinical Practice I
+Semester Two-Clinical Practice II

-Candidates will attend core coursework each Monday from 7:00 a.m. until 5 p.m. (subject to change).
-The core coursework (EDSS 511, 521 and 555) includes co-teaching by faculty, combined sessions and online work.
+Candidates will attend core coursework each Monday from 7 a.m. until 5 p.m.
+The core coursework (EDSS 530, 531 and 541) includes co-teaching by faculty, combined sessions and online work.
 Candidates will also have 10 methods sessions (2 units, 30 hours) spread over the semester on Tuesday or Thursday evening/s and with some Saturday sessions.

-Candidates will be at the assigned school site, following the teacher contract hours, with an interdisciplinary cohort group (3-4 candidates) each Tuesday - Friday beginning with pre-service days and continuing until the day before winter break.
+Candidates will be at the assigned school site, following the teacher contract hours, with an interdisciplinary cohort group (3-4 candidates) each Tuesday - Friday beginning with pre-service days and continuing until the last teacher day of the year for the assigned site.
 A co-teaching approach to Clinical Practice will be used in all settings.
 Candidates will participate in all class activities and move gradually from assisting in the supportive coteaching approach to leading all aspects from planning to presentation by the end of the experience.

-University Supervisors (US), the instructors for Clinical Practice, will formally observe each candidate 4 times which will include observing one planning session.
-They will also evaluate the TPE portfolio and rate Professional dispositions in collaboration with your school site team.
+University Supervisors (US), the instructors for Clinical Practice, will hold an introductory meeting, formally observe each candidate 4 times which may include observing one or two planning sessions and an exit meeting.
+They will also evaluate the TPE portfolio.